the Church of the Nativity built on the spot where Jesus was born.

-It is believed that Jesus rose again from the dead of crucifixion here called Golgotha, after his long walking the path of Via Dolorosa.
+It is believed that Jesus rose again from the death of crucifixion here called Golgotha, after his long walking the path of Via Dolorosa.

-This church is located in the Christian district in the Old City.
+The church is located in the Christian district of the Old City.
 Children might guide you to the entrance, as it’s a bit hard to find, but they’ll ask for a tip.

 Roman emperor Constantine the Great built the first church here on the advice of his mother Helena.